DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 Field | Type | Description
 ------|------|------------
-children? | ReactNode | A React node to be placed in the cell's content.
+children? | ReactNode | A React node to be rendered within the cell's content.

 ### TableTreeColumn.IndentProps

-Describes properties passed to a component that renders an indent used to identify row level.
+Describes properties passed to a component that renders an indent used to identify a row level.

 Field | Type | Description
 ------|------|------------
-level | number | Specifies a row level.
+level | number | Specifies the row level.

 ### TableTreeColumn.ExpandButtonProps

-Describes properties passed to a component that renders a button that controls row's expanded state.
+Describes properties passed to a component that renders a button used to controls a row's expanded state.

 Field | Type | Description
 ------|------|------------
-visible | boolean | Specifies whether to show button. expanded | boolean | Specifies whether a row is expanded. onToggle | () => void | An event that initiates row expanding or collapsing.
+visible | boolean | Specifies whether to show the button. expanded | boolean | Specifies whether a row is expanded. onToggle | () => void | An event that initiates row expanding or collapsing.